itohio/EasyRobot/pkg/core/math/primitive/generics/OPS.md

 - Loop bounds are explicit and within slice capacity
 - Slice operations use `[:n]` patterns that the compiler can prove are safe

+### Destination Reuse and Buffer Lifecycle

+- Callers should pass contiguous, offset-free `dst` tensors so higher-level operations can write results in-place without borrowing scratch buffers from the tensor pool.
+- When strided views or non-zero offsets force a temporary, the operation must copy the result back into `dst` and immediately call `Release()` on the scratch tensor so pools remain balanced.
+- Any operation that returns a newly allocated tensor (because `dst` was omitted) must document that the caller owns the buffer and is responsible for calling `Release()` once the data is no longer needed.

 ---

 ## Tensor Operations